dycoke/USACO/README.md

 usaco solutions that may or may not pass all the testcases

-filled with hate of brian dean
+filled with love and admiration of brian dean